srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ![_config.yml]({{ site.baseurl }}/images/perceptron.svg)

-For recognizing a MNIST image a slightly bigger *perceptron* is needed, one with 724 inputs (one for each of the 28 * 28 pixel) and each link (=connection) has a [0-1] weight.
+For recognizing a MNIST image a slightly bigger *perceptron* is needed, one with 724 inputs (one for each of the 28 * 28 pixel) and each input connection has a [0-1] weight.

 ![_config.yml]({{ site.baseurl }}/images/1lnn_nnlayer.svg)